h4rkon/slides/MLFlow.md

 ### Details

-- **Experiment Tracking:** MLflow allows users to log and track experiments, making it easy to compare and reproduce machine learning runs.
+- **Experiment Tracking:** MLFlow allows users to log and track experiments, making it easy to compare and reproduce machine learning runs.

 - **Model Packaging:** Users can package models in a consistent format, making it straightforward to share and deploy models across different environments.

-- **Deployment Flexibility:** MLflow supports various deployment options, including batch, real-time, and edge deployment, ensuring models can be used wherever needed.
+- **Deployment Flexibility:** MLFlow supports various deployment options, including batch, real-time, and edge deployment, ensuring models can be used wherever needed.

-- **Model Registry:** The model registry in MLflow facilitates model versioning, management, and collaboration among data teams.
+- **Model Registry:** The model registry in MLFlow facilitates model versioning, management, and collaboration among data teams.

-- **Monitoring and Governance:** MLflow provides tools for model monitoring, governance, and auditing, ensuring compliance and model performance tracking.
+- **Monitoring and Governance:** MLFlow provides tools for model monitoring, governance, and auditing, ensuring compliance and model performance tracking.

-In summary, Unified ML Lifecycle Management in MLflow streamlines the end-to-end process of developing, deploying, and managing machine learning models.
+In summary, Unified ML Lifecycle Management in MLFlow streamlines the end-to-end process of developing, deploying, and managing machine learning models.

 ---
-# MLflow Capabilities - Explained
+# MLFlow Capabilities - Explained

 ## Experimentation